• Skip to primary navigation

 • In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

-• In a medium bowl, whisk together the cornstarch water mixture, the milk of choice, the cooled melted butter and the vanilla until combined.
+• In a medium bowl, whisk together the cornstarch water mixture, the milk, the cooled melted butter and the vanilla until combined.
 Make sure the melted butter isn't hot because if you pour hot butter into the cold milk, it will be chunky.

 • Slowly pour the wet ingredients into the dry and use a whisk to combine.
 If it gets too thick, switch to using a spatula.